 Bison vs Buffalo – Are you confused about the difference between buffalo and bison?
 It’s common to confuse them.

-Learn about the difference between bison vs buffalo.
+Learn about the difference between these grass-eating mammals.
 What sets them apart?
 Is there really a difference in the first place?